The most valuable thing a writer can learn is how long does it take to write a book.

 If you want to know how to write a book faster so it doesn’t take as long, here are our best tips.

-#1 – Establishing a Strategic Deadline
+#1 – Establish a Strategic Deadline

 Deadlines are designed to help you inch closer to completing your book by giving yourself a writing habit.
 It also encourages you to work every day hitting both short-term and long-term goals.